-What often marks volunteers out for special praise is the length of time someone has freely given their time to support a group or branch.
+What often marks volunteers out for special praise is the longevity of a person's service.

 So make sure you tell us just how much work your nominee does for Headway - and for how long they've been doing it.